PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/installation.md

 You can also download the SQL Server Developer edition via winget:

 `winget install Microsoft.SQLServer.2022.Developer`

+> SQL Server does not run on Windows ARM64 devices such as **Surface Laptop 7 (Copilot)**.
+See [Developing with Visual Studio on ARM: SQL Server Challenges](https://csharp.christiannagel.com/2024/10/29/surfacewitharm/).

 ### Installation of SQL Server via MSIX